-The Risk Function produces the Chief Risk Officer report every quarter, in line with the Risk and Audit Committee meeting cycle.
-This report is designed to provide the Board, Risk and Audit Committees with sufficient oversight of the ERM framework and risk exposures, focusing on the out of appetite and watch-list risks.
+The Risk function produces the Chief Risk Officer report every quarter, in line with the Risk and Audit Committee meeting cycle.
+This report is designed to provide the Executives, Board, Risk and Audit Committees with sufficient oversight of the ERM framework and risk exposures, focusing on the out of appetite and watch-list risks.

-The output of these exercises in the year are also captured in the ORSA report which is owned by the Board and reviewed by the Risk Committee and the quantitative elements also reviewed by the Actuarial Committee.
-The ORSA is reviewed and approved at least annually by the Board.
+The output of these exercises in the year are also captured in the ORSA report which is owned by the Board.
+It is reviewed by the Executive Committee and the Risk Committee, with quantitative elements also reviewed by the Actuarial Committee.
+The ORSA is coordinated by the risk function and undertaken at least annually and shared with the regulator.